Hon. Eleanor Agnes Berry1

 Margaret Eleanor Furneaux1

-Margaret Eleanor Furneaux was the daughter of Reverend Henry Furneaux.1 She married Sir Frederick Edwin Smith, 1st Earl of Birkenhead, son of Frederick Smith and Elizabeth Taylor, on 9 April 1901 at St. Giles, Oxford, Oxfordshire, England.1 She died on 8 September 1968.2
+Margaret Eleanor Furneaux was born circa 1878.2 She was the daughter of Reverend Henry Furneaux and Eleanor Elizabeth Severn.1,3 She married Frederick Edwin Smith, 1st Earl of Birkenhead, son of Frederick Smith and Elizabeth Taylor, on 9 April 1901 at St. Giles, Oxford, Oxfordshire, EnglandG.1 She died on 8 September 1968.4

 Her married name became Smith.
-As a result of her marriage, Margaret Eleanor Furneaux was styled as Baroness Birkenhead on 3 February 1919.
-As a result of her marriage, Margaret Eleanor Furneaux was styled as Viscountess Birkenhead on 15 June 1921.
-As a result of her marriage, Margaret Eleanor Furneaux was styled as Countess of Birkenhead on 28 November 1922.
+After her marriage, Margaret Eleanor Furneaux was styled as Baroness Birkenhead on 3 February 1919.
+After her marriage, Margaret Eleanor Furneaux was styled as Viscountess Birkenhead on 15 June 1921.
+After her marriage, Margaret Eleanor Furneaux was styled as Countess of Birkenhead on 28 November 1922.

-Children of Margaret Eleanor Furneaux and Sir Frederick Edwin Smith, 1st Earl of Birkenhead
+Children of Margaret Eleanor Furneaux and Frederick Edwin Smith, 1st Earl of Birkenhead

 Citations